The prestigious golf tournament The Presidents Cup has announced its future host venues through to 2026.

 In 2026, the Presidents Cup will return to the United States’ state of Illinois, with Medinah Country Club being the host venue.
 Medinah is the fifth different venue in the United States to host the Presidents Cup, though it is no stranger to big tournaments, having previously hosted the 2019 BWM Championship, 2012 Ryder Cup, two PGA Championships, three U.S. Opens, the 1988 U.S. Senior Open, three Western Opens (BMW Championship), and a spate of other golf tournaments.

-In 2028, The Presidents Cup will return to the Southern Hemisphere and Royal Melbourne Golf Club.
-The prestigious Australian Club has hosted the tournament three times (1998, 2011, 2019).
-The Internationals won in 1998 but Team USA triumphed in 2011 and 2019; who will it be in 2028?
+In 2028, The Presidents Cup will return to the Southern Hemisphere, hosted by Kingston Heath Golf Club for the first time.
+Nearby Royal Melbourne Golf Club has hosted the tournament three times (1998, 2011, 2019).
+The Internationals won in 1998 but Team USA triumphed in 2011 and 2019; who will it be in 2028 at Kingston Heath?

 By 2030, the Presidents Cup will return to North American shores, specifically at Bellerive Country Club in St. Louis Missouri.
 Bellerive Country Club has never hosted the Presidents Cup but has hosted major events such as the PGA Championship (1992, 2018), the 2001 World Golf Championship and the 2008 BMW Championship.